 Other than his conducting, as a singer he had performed abroad with the World Youth Choir in China, Belgium, the Netherlands, Germany and France.
-He currently is a member of Tallis Vocalis and performs at various occasions as a freelance singer.
+He currently is a member of Tallis Vocalis and performs occasionally as a freelance singer.
+(2016)